 I studied biochemistry at Edinburgh University and during my final year I applied for every graduate position in every big company I could think of.
 And some I had never even heard of.
 I interviewed with lots of companies all over the UK.
 I got exactly zero offers by the time I graduated.
-So I applied for a role as a ‘resourcer’ at a local, family-run IT recruitment firm in Edinburgh and was fortunate enough to start my career in sales right there.
+So I applied for a role as a resourcer at a local, family-run IT recruitment firm in Edinburgh and was fortunate enough to start my career in sales right there.

-Unfortunately, Interliant didn’t last too long but I got to learn about the application service provider model (what we call cloud computing today).
+Unfortunately, Interliant didn’t last too long but I got to learn about the application service provider model (what we call the Cloud today).
 And I got to work with another great manager, who hired me as a freelance CRM consultant in his next role at Rackspace to help them implement Onyx.

-Increase CRM was sold in 2009, just before Microsoft launched their CRM Online service in the UK, and I set up Customery and went freelancing again.
+Increase CRM was sold in 2009, just before Microsoft launched their Dynamics CRM Online service in the UK, and I set up Customery and went freelancing again.
 I got involved in some bigger projects: some agile, some traditional.
 Most were successful.
 Some less so.
 The agile projects seemed to correlate with rewarding work and successful outcomes.